-Clemson University has pledged to reduce overall building energy intensity by 20% from 2000 to 2020 and to increase energy sourcing from renewable resources by 10% by 2025.
-These goals are reached through innovations in technology, passionate faculty and students, and collaborative efforts amongst all members of the Clemson community.
-The ultimate goal that will help guide us towards our objectives in 2020 and 2025 is the Net-zero goal: Clemson University will achieve carbon neutrality by the year 2030.
+Clemson University has pledged to reduce overall building energy intensity by 20 percent from 2000 to 2020 and to increase energy sourcing from renewable resources by 10 percent by 2025.
+These goals are reached through innovations in technology, passionate faculty and students and collaborative efforts amongst all members of the Clemson community.
+The ultimate goal that will help guide us towards our objectives in 2020 and 2025 is the Net-Zero goal: Clemson University will achieve carbon neutrality by the year 2030.

 As one of the nation's top public universities, with particular emphasis on the sciences, engineering and economic development, Clemson University has both the capability and the obligation to help develop a sustainable world through: